webtactics/tararomthaimassage.com.au/pages/treatments.md

 ---
 layout: layouts/massages.njk
 title: Our Treatments and Massages
-description: We take massage seriously at Tararom Thai.
+description: We take massage seriously at Tararom Authentic Thai Massage.
 Our therapists are trained in the art of Thai massage and provide a quality, clean and relaxing experience for our clients.
 We offer a range of massages to suit your needs.
 date: 2024-10-20
 permalink: /treatments/
 eleventyNavigation: